-2) I am absent the day BEFORE and/or the day of an Assessment Task due to approved school leave?
+2) I am absent the day OF an Assessment Task due to approved school leave or school event such as a school organised excursion?

 You need to complete a "school business or approved leave" form.
 This is required to establish a new date for your assessment.